GeoscienceAustralia/dea-notebooks/README.rst

 =============================
 The master branch of dea-notebooks is where notebooks go that you are ready to share and publish.
 Note that even once the notebooks are published, you can still edit and update them - this does not close them off to you for further work.

-To publish a notebook to the master branch, you will need to complete a 'push request'.
+To publish a notebook to the master branch, you will need to complete a ``pull`` request (see below).

 Metadata requirements for publishing
 ------------------------------------